 While I waited for the tour to begin on that freezing April morning, I familiarized myself with the history of the chateau as described in a booklet I had purchased. Žleby was first mentioned in writing during 1289.
 The Lichtemburks owned Žleby until 1356, when Holy Roman Emperor Charles IV gave it to Markvart from Vartenberk.
-During the Hussite wars, which pitted the radical Hussites and Taborites against the moderate Hussites, Holy Roman Empire, Hungary, the Pope and others, the castle was razed, sharing the same fate as many other places in Bohemia during that bloody time period.
+During the Hussite wars, the castle was razed, sharing the same fate as many other places in Bohemia during that bloody era.
 Then Jiří from Dubé and Vizmburk restored the castle in Late Gothic style.
 It was changed into a four-winged Renaissance chateau with an arcaded courtyard at the end of the 16th century and the beginning of the 17th century under another owner.
 During the first part of the 18th century, Baroque renovations began.

 In 1746, while the Schönfelds owned the chateau, their daughter Kateřina married Jan Adam from Auersperg.
 When Kateřina died, the Auersberg line took over ownership of the chateau, and the family would retain Žleby for 200 years.
 Baroque restorations continued, and the Auersbergs also designed Rococo interiors.
 Some years later, owner Vincenc Karel Auersberg and his wife Princess Vilemína Colloredo-Mansfield would become responsible for many changes that gave the place a romantic makeover as they were influenced by English architecture from the first half of the 19th century.